Edward III: Historiography

 Edward III enjoyed unprecedented popularity in his own lifetime, and even the troubles of his later reign were never blamed directly on the King himself.
 His contemporary Jean Froissart wrote in his Chronicles: "His like had not been seen since the days of King Arthur."
-D. A. L. Morgan has drawn attention to the continuing popularity of Edward into the next century, observing that "by 1500 Edward III was well into his stride as the greatest King ever to have ruled England", quoting The Great Chronicle of London on Henry VII, who if not for his avarice, "mygth have been pereless of alle princis that regnyd ovyr England syne the tyme of Edwardthe thyrd".
+His having many children, most of whom survived into adulthood, was seen as a sign of divine grace.
+D. A. L. Morgan has drawn attention to the continuing popularity of Edward into the next century, observing that "by 1500 Edward III was well into his stride as the greatest King ever to have ruled England", quoting The Great Chronicle of London which stated that Henry VII, if not for his avarice, "mygth have been pereless of alle princis that regnyd ovyr England syne the tyme of Edward the thyrd".
 This view persisted for a while but, with time, Edward's image changed.
-The Whig historians of a later age preferred constitutional reform to foreign conquest and accused Edward of ignoring his responsibilities to his own nation.
+The Whig historians of the 19th century preferred constitutional reform to foreign conquest and accused Edward of ignoring his responsibilities to his own nation.
 Bishop Stubbs, in his The Constitutional History of England, states:

 Edward III was not a statesman, though he possessed some qualifications which might have made him a successful one.
 He was a warrior; ambitious, unscrupulous, selfish, extravagant and ostentatious.
 His obligations as a king sat very lightly on him.
 He felt himself bound by no special duty, either to maintain the theory of royal supremacy or to follow a policy which would benefit his people.
 Like Richard I, he valued England primarily as a source of supplies.

-This view has been challenged through most of the 20th century, and Ormrod has observed that "no modern reader could seriously accept all these compliments at face value", although also that in their efforts to counter the prevailing hagiography, early 20th-century historians were more critical:

-Edward III is now often seen as a rather second-rate ruler, stubborn and selfish in his foreign ambitions, weak and yielding in his domestic policies.
-He lacked the forcefulness of Henry II, the statesmanship of Edward I, the charisma of Henry V, or the application of Henry VII.
-He was prepared to accept short-term compromises and to ignore the wider implications Of his actions.